Tags: Bill Gross, horses, PIMCO, Secretariat, unexplained silence

 The co-founder of bond behemoth Pacific Investment Management Co. on Thursday defended its competitive culture, saying in an interview that the trading floor can’t thrive on “sweet talking” alone but that the firm is still a family of sorts…In the interview, Mr. Gross, 69 years old, said he is focused on the Newport Beach, Calif.-based firm’s performance and that no one had raised concerns about his behavior.
 He said he understands why some employees may perceive him as difficult to work with, but that not everyone feels that way.
 He is challenging at times, he said, in the interest of running the company well.
 “It’s like dealing with family—you don’t always produce a productive family by sweet talking and always being inclusive,” Mr. Gross said.
 “There’s a time for soft love and time for hard love.…I can admit to both.”
 [WSJ, "Mr. Gross doesn’t like employees speaking with him or making eye contact"]

-Tags: Bill Gross, communication demerits, Mohamed El-Erian, Secretariat, silence, track records of excellence
+Tags: Bill Gross, Bill Gross: The Triple Crown Of Newport Beach, communication demerits, Mohamed El-Erian, Secretariat, silence, track records of excellence

 Back in January, Mohamed El-Erian announced that he would soon be stepping down from his posts as CIO and co-CEO of Pimco.
 In the two months since, Bill Gross, his former boss, has promoted six employees to do his job as chief investment officer, and offered at least three reasons why El-Erian actually did the fund a favor by boxing up his things and leaving.